tethysplatform/tethys/docs/tutorials/websockets.rst

 ``Consumer classes`` are the equivalent of ``controller functions`` when working with `WebSockets` on Tethys.

 a.
-Add the following code to the ``controller``.
+Create a new file called ``consumers.py`` and add the following code:

 ::

     from channels.generic.websocket import AsyncWebsocketConsumer

-    ...

-    class notificationsConsumer(AsyncWebsocketConsumer):
+    class NotificationsConsumer(AsyncWebsocketConsumer):
         async def connect(self):
             await self.accept()
             print("-----------WebSocket Connected-----------")